yU93r/SteamEmu/post_build/README.release.md

 ## Prevent lobby creation:

-You can prevent lobby creation (created via steam matchmaking APIs) by creating a file called `disable_lobby_creation.txt` in your `steam_settings` folder.
+You can prevent lobby creation (created via steam matchmaking APIs) by modifying `configs.ini` and setting `disable_lobby_creation=1`.
-Check the example file.

 ---

 ## Sharing leaderboards scores over LAN:

-You can allow the emu to mutually share leaderboards scores with people playing the same game on the same network, by adding the config file `share_leaderboards_over_network.txt` inside your `steam_settings` folder.
+You can allow the emu to mutually share leaderboards scores with people playing the same game on the same network, by modifying `configs.ini` and setting `share_leaderboards_over_network=1`.

 This works best with real LAN, latency from VPN clients might break it.

-Check the example file in the `steam_settings` folder

 ---

 ## Sharing stats and achievements with game servers:

-By default the emu will mutually share stats with game servers, you can disable this behavior by adding the config file `disable_sharing_stats_with_gameserver.txt` inside your `steam_settings` folder, this also disables the interface `ISteamGameServerStats`.
+By default the emu will mutually share stats with game servers, you can disable this behavior by modifying `configs.ini` and setting `disable_sharing_stats_with_gameserver=1`, this also disables the interface `ISteamGameServerStats`.

 Game servers and players will not immediately synchronize stats/achievements whey they're changed, they'll wait for the next call to `Steam_RunCallbacks()`.
-You can change this behavior and make them eager to send updated data by creating the config file `immediate_gameserver_stats.txt` inside your `steam_settings` folder.
+You can change this behavior and make them eager to send updated data by modifying `configs.ini` and setting `immediate_gameserver_stats=1`.

-Check the example files in the `steam_settings` folder

 ---

-## More configurations:
-Due to the various changes and additions, it became tedious to document everything,
-so it is recommended to check each example file in the `steam_settings` folder.
+## Pretend that the app in running in Steam Deck mode:

+Modify `configs.ini` and set `steam_deck=1` to pretent that the app is running on a Steam Deck.

+---

+## Force achievements functions to succeed:

+Modify `configs.ini` and set `achievements_bypass=1` to force some achievements functions to succeed.

+---